exercism/docs/building/markdown/style-guide.md

 - Instead of describing an interface as "RESTful", describe its specific properties
 - If you must use "CRUD", explain that it stands for Create, Read, Update, Delete and that these are the basic actions in standard databases

-An some examples of good usage:
+And some examples of good usage:

 - "HyperText Markup Language (HTML) is the language used to describe document structure and content on the web" _(expanded and explained)_
 - "DNA, a set of chemical instructions that influence how our bodies are constructed" _(DNA is not expanded because "deoxyribonucleic acid" is unlikely to help explain what DNA is to our audience)_